Japan: At least 17 dead in days of heavy snow across the nation

 Story highlights

-A warning has been issued to the resident of most affected regions by Japan's weather agency.
-People are told to avoid unnecessary travel
+A warning has been issued to the residents of most affected regions by Japan's weather agency.
+People were told to avoid unnecessary travel

-A warning has been issued to the resident of most affected regions by Japan's weather agency.
-People are told to avoid unnecessary travel
+A warning has been issued to the residents of most affected regions by Japan's weather agency.
+People were told to avoid unnecessary travel

 Local media reported that some areas, including the town of Oguni in the northeastern Yamagata region, have seen almost a metre of snowfall in 24 hours.